nus-cs2113-AY2223S1/tp/docs/UserGuide.md

   1. `help`
   2. `change default currency` , `change password`, `change username`, `delete account`, `exit`

-#You have to be logged into an account to do that
+#You have to be logged into an account to do that and in the help centre as marked by command on line 1

 Example of usage: